Characteristics of Solid Wood Cabinets

 Constructing Wood Cabinets

-CliqStudios cabinetry is constructed from solid hardwood components using construction methods that ensure long life and minimal shrinking and cracking.
+CliqStudios offers cabinetry that is constructed from solid hardwood cabinet materials using construction methods that provide long life, and minimal shrinking and cracking.

 Heartwood and Sapwood